West Yellowstone, Montana

 - Nestled at the west entrance to Yellowstone National Park, the town’s economy is focused on tourists.

-- Geared to tourists, there are many places to stay and a variety of good places to eat.
+- There are many places to stay and a variety of good places to eat.

 Tourism has been the main business of West Yellowstone since it was founded.
 The town's economy relies on tourists traveling to and from Yellowstone National Park, and not just during the summer months as it was initially.
 Beginning in 1971, when the first overnight accommodations opened for the winter in Yellowstone National Park, a two season economy became a reality.

-With a year round population of approximately 912 – 1,500 in the summer season – West Yellowstone has one year around medical clinic, emergency services, schools, a public library and a parks and recreation department.
+With a year round population of approximately 912 (1,500 in the summer season), West Yellowstone has one year around medical clinic, schools, a public library and a parks and recreation department.

 Geared to tourists, there are many places to stay and a variety of good places to eat.
 The main attraction lies right on the town’s western border, Yellowstone National Park.